Printing PDF Patterns

 So once you have checked the scale - you will also need to check that the tile has printed in the middle of the paper and that the entire outline of the pattern tile is visible on your paper.

-If your printed pattern tile does not have a similar layout (ie- you cannot see the entire outline (rectangle frame) then you may have your orientation accidentally set at portrait (it should be landscape).
+If your printed pattern tile does not have a similar layout (ie- you cannot see the entire outline (rectangle frame) then you may have your orientation accidentally set at portrait (it should be Auto Portrait/Landscape).

 HOW TO PRINT ONE SIZE ONLY